vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 ## Oven

-An oven can be made smarter with simple automations that notify you when it's on it set temperature.
+An oven can be made smarter with automations that notify you when it's on it set temperature.

 <img src="images_kitchen_appliances/oven.webp" alt="smart oven" width="200px" {{margin}}>